SolidLabResearch/google-sheet-sync/README.md

   id: "ABCD1234"
 ```

-To find the id of your Google sheet, Look at the URL of the Google Sheet in the address bar of your web browser.
+To find the id of your Google sheet, look at the URL of the Google Sheet in the address bar of your web browser.
 The URL should look something like this:
 ```
 https://docs.google.com/spreadsheets/d/DOCUMENT_ID/edit#gid=0